 Occasionally I visit Eric Weinstein’s Discord server and try to engage on NPQG physics and cosmology.
 In general it’s a fairly skeptical audience.
-I’ve edited the dialogue for content and clarity.
-This discussion is in regards to points in this post https://johnmarkmorris.com/2020/06/25/missed-opportunities-to-discover-nature/
+I posted in regards to points in this post Missed Opportunities to Discover Nature

-If the photons you are measuring as CMB are really ~13.8B years old (how do you know by the way?) then that’s fine as a steady state NPQG universe would have plenty of galaxies emitting mini-bang radiation at any point in time and those photons would distribute and scatter and if constantly reach our observational equipment.
+If the photons we are measuring as CMB are really ~13.8B years old (how do we know by the way?) then that’s fine as a steady state NPQG universe would have plenty of galaxies emitting mini-bang radiation at any point in time and those photons would distribute and scatter and constantly reach our observational equipment.

-Or, if the “CMB” photons are simply the black body spectrum of decaying spacetime aether, how would you know the difference?
-Anyway, from my perspective it is very odd to be asked to decipher the story science has created about a fictitious big bang and a narrative of a power spectrum in the big bang model, when I am fairly certain that had any of the five missed opportunities I listed above been found, that science would have adapted its narrative to fit just fine.
+From my perspective it is very odd to be asked to decipher the story science has created about a fictitious big bang and a narrative of a power spectrum in the big bang model, when I am fairly certain that had any of the five missed opportunities I listed above been found, that science would have adapted its narrative to fit just fine.
 Again, I am NOT saying to disbelieve your observations.
-I AM saying science needs a new narrative. (paradigm).
+I AM saying science needs a new narrative, i.e., paradigm.

-@marijn — it’s very strange because I believe the idea of a “one-time” big bang to be both a mistake and a fiction, hence narrative. @Vampyricon — You answered your own question.
+I believe the idea of a “one-time” big bang to be both a mistake and a fiction, hence narrative.
 Think about how many galaxies, think about the distances, think about the time.
 I think there is plenty of time and space for a pretty thorough cooling down of spacetime at 1/r^2 plus dual jets to spread it out to start with.

 Here is the key question: When GUTH (and others?) had that moment of intuition about a bang and inflation why did that intuition settle out into a single event at a single time?
 Physicists are kind of fast and loose in the outreach material about a single place but they let it be known that it is really distributed.
 (Is this another one of those magic fields that just happen?)